haxtheweb/wc-workshop/README.md

 - Edit code in VSCode and hit Save (Control + S) to see update in browser

 ## What you have when you get started with this repo
-- Open-wc boilerplate + my modifications
+- Open-wc boilerplate (https://open-wc.org/) + my modifications to streamline this workshop
 - A search box that when typing you see image result data from NASA image search API
 - Let's step through the code to understand how it's working